FAQ for applicants

 - The application form is simplified.

-- In the evaluation period, one reviewer is kept form the previous activity and the other changes.
+- In the evaluation period, one reviewer is kept form the previous activity and the rest of them change.

 - Continuation activities are allocated preferably to the same machine as the previous activities.